zyndagj/zyndagj.github.io/_posts/2017-02-06-agave-executionSystem.markdown

 To make creation of the executionSystem JSON easier, I will be providing forms in each section below.
 Editing any field will automatically update the final JSON for you send to Agave.
-At no point is any of this information transmitted, so you can safely use your actual password in the password field, or simply replace the default `replacethispassword` with your actual one before registering with Agave.
+At no point is any of this information transmitted, so you can safely add your login credentials without worry.
+However, you have the option to fill in your actual rsa keys before submitting to Agave.
 The inputs to these forms are pre-populated with information about Mason, so you will need to adapt the values and the JSON description for a different system.

 ### Login Credentials